 The patient, who has new onset atrial fibrillation, arrives at the specialist’s clinic for a follow-up consult visit.
 During the visit, the specialist discusses the recent diagnosis and plan of treatment with the patient.
 The specialist decides to return care of the patient back to the PCP.

 At the end of the consultation period, the specialist creates a CDA Consultation document to share with the PCP.
 This document contains the problems, physical exam, allergies, procedures, lab results and medications for the patient.
 The specialist would like to include a consultation letter with the CDA consultation document.
-The specialist includes a Notes Section that contains the consultation letter.
+The specialist includes a Notes Section template that contains the consultation letter.

 X.4.2.6.2 Notes Section Process Flow